 Kinesiology and Physical Education, Public Health Education, and Recreation Management and Leadership majors are exposed to a full range of career options in their area of concentration.
 The common theme that links all three is quality of life, as experienced through the union of mind, body, and spirit.

 Growth of exercise and sport-related fields has led to the development of professional options that prepare Kinesiology and Physical Education majors for many kinds of employment.
 You can earn an undergraduate or graduate degree by combining the discipline of human performance with either a teacher education or a kinesiology concentration.

 The Public Health Education curriculum reflects the broad nature of the field, preparing students to design, implement, and evaluate health education programs in various settings.
 The school health option prepares you to teach in elementary or secondary schools.
 The Public Health option prepares you as a health educator in public and private health agencies, the work site, or medical care facilities.

 Recreation Management and Leadership

 The Recreation Management and Leadership curriculum combines a general education core with a unique sequential program which majors complete together.
-The curriculum prepares you for leadership and management careers in diverse recreational settings, including outdoor, community, therapeutic, and commercial.
+The curriculum prepares you for leadership and management careers in diverse recreational settings, including outdoor, community, therapeutic, and sustainable tourism.